AU-CS-499-Spring-2020/Team-Pseudo/Journal.md

 ### 1/29/20, 9:00 AM - 10:00 AM: Team Meeting
 Met as a team to write the feasability study and URCA abstract.

+### 2/14/20, 9:00 AM - 10:00 AM: Team Meeting
+Met as a team to assign people to frontend and backend tasks and set up the project board.